 Know the laws and keep yourself and others safe.
 At a minimum, take a course to increase your knowledge of paddlesport safety, emergency procedures and navigational rules.
 You can find classes through local clubs and outfitters, city and county parks and recreation departments and online.

 State law requires all vessels, including canoes, kayaks and stand up paddleboards, to have at least one properly fitted Coast Guard-approved life jacket for each person on board.
-And all children, age 12 and younger, are always required to wear life jackets.
+All children, 12 years of age or younger, are always required to wear life jackets.
 Modern, comfortable life jackets are tailored specifically for paddlesports.
+Inflatable life jackets are only allowed for persons 16 years of age or older.
 No matter your age and skill level, you're encouraged to wear a life jacket every time you go out on the water.

 - Carry essential gear